A Completely Different Approach To Healing The Body

 According to Chinese Acupuncture, every part and organ of the body can be the seat of a particular emotion.

-- Liver is known to be the seat of Anger
+- The liver is known to be the seat of Anger

 - Lungs are known to be the seat of Sadness